unglock/spa-js-ROUTER/README.md

 as well as the weight continuously into two Kafka topics: `machine-weight` and `machine-measurement`.

 ### Kafka Streams
-A Kafka Streams application consumes the `machine-measurement` topic and communicate
+A Kafka Streams application consumes the `machine-measurement` topic and communicates via REST API with R to